hofmannj0n/feather-extract/README.md

 `openpyxl` - For creating and writing data to Excel workbooks.

-These dependencies will be automatically installed when you install feather_extract using pip.
+These dependencies will be automatically installed when you install feather-extract using pip.

 ## Contributing
 Contributions to feather_extract are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.